Alo Yoga

-Alo Yoga is an American premium athletic apparel retailer headquartered in Los Angeles.
+Alo Yoga (stylized as alo) is an American premium athletic apparel retailer headquartered in Los Angeles.
 It was founded in 2007 by Danny Harris and Marco DeGeorge.
+The name is an acronym for "air, land, ocean".

 History

 Alo Yoga was founded in 2007 in Los Angeles by Danny Harris and Marco DeGeorge, childhood friends who had become interested in yoga as a treatment for anxiety and a back injury, respectively.
+Alo opened its first store in Beverly Hills on April 20, 2016.
 The name stands for "air, land, and ocean".
 The brand rose to prominence when celebrities who received free products such as Kendall Jenner, Hailey Bieber, and Bella Hadid wore Alo in paparazzi photographs.
 Jin from BTS is a brand ambassador.

-Alo's headquarters in Beverly Hills feature yoga studios, gyms, and other amenities.
-As of October 2023, the company has more than 50 brick-and-mortar stores (which it calls "sanctuaries"), which feature yoga studios and cafés.
+Alo is headquartered in Beverly Hills.
+As of October 2023, the company operated more than 50 brick-and-mortar stores.

 Alo has expanded beyond athletic wear.
 A skincare brand, Alo Glow System, was launched in December 2020.
 At New York Fashion Week in September 2022, Alo introduced the Aspen Collection, a luxury line of ski wear and non-fungible tokens.
 The company began selling sneakers in May 2023.
 The focus on the sneaker changed in March 2024, and is now marketed as a recovery sneaker, which aims to support balance and pressure points for all-day recovery.
 Its next luxury line, the Alo Atelier formalwear collection, was launched in October 2023.

 Alo promotes mindfulness and posts images of yoga practitioners on its Instagram page.
 The company became the "official wellness partner" of New York Fashion Week in September 2021, holding yoga workshops and other events.

-In May 2025, Alo opened its first Philippine store at Greenbelt, Makati.
+In March 2025, Alo opened a two story retail store at the Beirut Souks, in Beirut, Lebanon.
+In May 2025, Alo opened its first Philippine store at Greenbelt mall in Makati.
 In June, the brand opened a beach club and boutique at the Mandarin Oriental in Bodrum.
 In September 2025, the brand launched its first handbag line.

-In 2025, Alo was named in a $150 million class action lawsuit for FTC violations.
+In 2025, Alo was named in a $150 million class action lawsuit for FTC violations regarding deceptive marketing tactics from the brand and its affiliate influencers.

+In March 2026.
+Alo marked International Women's Day by hosting free wellness classes, including Pilates, Yoga, Meditation, and Sound Baths across nine countries, partnering with independent studios to support women founders.